 Our study demonstrated that the majority of participants were interested in learning more about Asia.
 74 percent responded positively.
 18 percent answered neutrally and a small minority, 8 percent, said they had no interest.
+Informal and unstructured interviews suggest that there is a lack of access at TRU despite demand.
+While TRU has recently implemented a global competency certificate, there seems to be a motivational gap in regards to Asia.
+When we inquired with TRU Abroad as to how many domestic students annually made academic related trips to Asia (Study Abroad, Conferences, Competitions etc.) the response received was “too few to document.”

 3. I have covered Asian history in one or more of my classes at TRU.

 Responses to this question indicate that the majority of students surveyed had not covered Asian history in one or more of their classes at TRU.
 57 percent answered that they disagreed or strongly disagreed with the statement.
 12 percent answered neutrally.
 The remaining 31 percent asserted that they had been exposed to Asian history during their education at TRU.
+These findings were not surprising given the lack of Asia themed courses at the university.
+However, it did strike us as troubling that students could complete a post-secondary degree without encountering the diverse histories of over half of the world’s population.

-4. I actively seek out info about Asia.
+4. I actively seek out information about Asia.

 Responses to this question were mixed.
 27 percent of participants said they did not actively seek out information about Asia.
 32 percent answered neutrally.
 The remainder of our cohort, 41 percent, provided a positive response.
+This mixed response may be in part credited to lack of programming that requires students to seek out information about Asia.

 5. I would take an elective to learn more about Asia.